Costa Rica

 We evaluate the net zero target as “Acceptable”.
 Costa Rica’s target covers all sectors and gases and is underpinned by emissions pathway analysis and the communication of strategic goals and emissions targets per sector.

 The Costa Rican government provides comprehensive pathways and key measures and sets interim goals attributable to discernible periods.
 The government plans to reach net zero through domestic actions and without the use of international credits.
-That said, the Costa Rican government currently fails to provide explicit and transparent assumptions on several key elements.
-The government also provides no information on its intention to establish a periodic reviewing cycle of measures and interim targets.
+That said, the government currently fails to provide explicit and transparent assumptions on key elements.
+The government also provides no information on its intention to establish a formal periodic reviewing cycle of measures and interim targets.

 Latest publications